uozuAho/aws-copilot-demo/readme.md

 `test_commands` from `exit 0` to `exit 1`.
 This simulates a failing test.
 Push the code and see what happens to the deployments.

+> Important: after any change to the pipeline, you need to run `copilot pipeline update`

 # todo
 - how to bring down the app?